OpenFn/docs/docs/manage-projects/link-to-gh.md

 approach gives developers more flexibility to better manage their job code in individual files rather than having all the code in the `projectSpec.yaml` file.

-Learn more on relative paths and directory structure in [portability documentation](/documentation/deploy/portability#directory-structure).
+Learn more about relative paths and directory structure in [portability documentation](/documentation/deploy/portability#directory-structure).

 :::

 ## What is in your GitHub Repository?

-When you initiate the connection between OpenFn and your GitHub repository, a config.json file is automatically created with reference to your project spec and project state files, and the endpoint of your OpenFn deployment.
+When you initiate a connection between OpenFn and your GitHub repository, a config.json file containing reference to your project spec and project state files, and the endpoint of your OpenFn deployment is automatically created in your specified branch.
 By default, OpenFn will name all your files with your project UUID on OpenFn, so you'll see files that look like this:

 ```json
 {